grip-on-software/data-gathering/doc/source/index.md

 is suited for import into a MonetDB database.

 This documentation describes the steps to set up the data gathering modules and scripts.
-It augments the README.md file part of the Git repository that is also published on the [PyPI repository](https://pypi.org/project/gros-gatherer/), which introduces the modules from an installation and development standpoint.
+It augments the README.md file part of the [data gathering Git repository](https://github.com/grip-on-software/data-gathering) that is also published on the [PyPI repository](https://pypi.org/project/gros-gatherer/), which introduces the modules from an installation and development standpoint.